 I did my graduation with BSc (Medical) now I want to do masters except MSc(medical)...
 So now for which stream I chose give me some suggestions for Master and also confirm how many bands are required?

-Asked by Pinky Pandey 12 months ago
+Asked by Pinky Pandey over 1 year ago

 If you want to pursue a BSc after your BSc in medical, then you have a lot of opportunities out there, but as far as I know, there are not many streams that would complement your BSc in medical degree, except one, don’t worry we will discuss that as well, but for now, know this there are mostly two bands that are required to study in the foreign countries, these include IELTS and TOEFL, there are other bands as well, but they are not as much popular as these two.
 For master's degrees, an IELTS score of around 6.5 or 67 is considered to be the best, and for TOEFL, a score of 90 is considered to be the best.